codesplinta/busser/README.md

 ## Motivation

 It's very easy to get [React Context](https://reactjs.org/docs/context.html) wrong which can lead to re-render hell for your react apps.
-Also, over-using props to pass data around can slow [React](https://reactjs.org/) down by a lot.
-What this package seeks to achieve is to not limit the communication between React components to props and through parent components alone.
-It is to utilize the `Mediator Pattern` to allow components communicate in a more scalable way.
+Also, over-using props to pass data around or trigger state changes can slow [React](https://reactjs.org/) down by a lot.
+You might say: "So ? that's why React context came into being - to help avoid prop drilling" and you'd be partly right but [React context has it's own drawbacks too](https://blog.logrocket.com/pitfalls-of-overusing-react-context/).
+The deeper the component tree of a React app is, the slower at rendering (and re-rendering) the app becomes when using mostly props/context.
+What this method of setting up data passing amongst React components tries to achieve is to **"prune the leaves"** of the component tree.
+This makes the entire component tree faster at re-rending by making the children of erstwhile parent components siblings.
+What this package seeks to promote therefore is to not limit the communication between React components to props/context and through parent components alone.
+It is to utilize the `Mediator Pattern` (event bus) to allow components communicate in a more constrained yet scalable way.
 This package was inspired partially by [**react-bus**](https://www.github.com/goto-bus-stop/react-bus).
 This package can also be used well with [**react-query**](https://github.com/tannerlinsley/react-query) to create logic that can work hand-in-hand to promote less boilerplate for repititive react logic (e.g. data fetching + management) and promote clean code.

+>There are 2 major reasons why it's important to "prune the leaves" of React component tree for your app

+The virtual DOM is vital to how React works but also presents challenges of it's own in the manner in which it works:

+1. **Diff Algorithm keeps on updating leaf nodes that do not need to be updated**: ... where you might end up with [bugs like this one](https://www.eventbrite.com/engineering/a-story-of-react-re-rendering-bug).

+2. **Heavy CPU computation due to Diff algorithm updating components**: .. computing the difference between the real DOM and virtual is usually expensive.

+So, instead of growing the component tree depth-wise, grow it breadth-wise.

+## Old Concepts, New Setup

+This concept of an event bus employed to pass data around in parts of a frontend web applications isn't new.
+The pub/sub concept have been around for a long time in software developemnt but what has plagued its use at scale has been lack of the correct and adequate technical contraints at scale.
+It's very easy to overuse and by consequence get overwhelmed by the sheer number and frquency of events and data being fired and passed around respectively.
+The biggest problem is managing the predicatability and flow of these events.
+So, this project proposed 2 specific ways to communicate across components (as broadcasts):

+- cascade braodcasts
+- circular broadcasts

 ## Installation
 >Install using `npm`